reportmill/WebAPI/README.md

 This project is a Java bridge to the JavaScript Web APIs in the browser and on the desktop.

-## Leapfrog beyond Swing and JavaFX with Web APIs
+## Let's Leapfrog beyond Swing and JavaFX with Web APIs

 Can Java get back in the UI game?
-Let's assume the ideal Java UI framework includes these features:
+The value proposition would have to be high and costs low.
+Let's assume the ideal modern Java UI framework includes these features:

     - Runs in the browser and on desktop
     - Leverages the familiarity and ubiqity of browser programming paradigms